 Since those initial closures, screening facilities have changed their waiting room layouts, check-in processes, cleaning procedures, and more to make mammograms safe.
 Still worried?
 Make an early morning appointment to cut down on time in the waiting room.
-And if your mammogram was canceled, call to reschedule as soon as possible.
+And if your mammogram was canceled or you missed one for any other reason, call to reschedule as soon as possible.

 The most important coronavirus symptoms to pay attention to are fever and shortness of breath.
 Breast cancer patients in treatment should always be on the lookout for those symptoms anyway.
 Call your doctor at the first sign.

 Other symptoms to be aware of, according to the CDC: chills, cough, a new loss of taste or smell, fatigue, muscle or body aches, headaches, sore throat, congestion, nausea or vomiting, and diarrhea.

 The full effects of COVID-19 on breast cancer diagnoses and outcomes may not be realized until long after the pandemic, but we do know COVID-19 has complicated crucial aspects of cancer care and research is predicting it will lead to more breast cancer deaths.